socially-distant/bazzite/README.md

 ## About & Features

-[Please see our website](https://bazzite.gg/) for a newcomer-friendly explanation of Bazzite.
-This readme will cover everything in-depth.

 [Bazzite](https://bazzite.gg/) is an OCI image that serves as an alternative operating system for the [Steam Deck](https://www.steamdeck.com/), and a ready-to-game SteamOS-like for desktop computers and living room home theater PCs.

 Bazzite is built from [ublue-os/main](https://github.com/ublue-os/main) and [ublue-os/nvidia](https://github.com/ublue-os/nvidia) using [Fedora](https://fedoraproject.org/) technology, which means expanded hardware support and built in drivers are included.
 Additionally, Bazzite adds the following features: